sahildeshp/Adaptive-Cruise-Control-and-Vision-based-Lane-Detection-of-NVIDIA-JetBot/README.md

 # Adaptive Cruise Control and Vision based Lane Detection using NVIDIA JetBot

-ECE 536 Team JetBot - 1

-There are 3 Python Notebooks submitted.
+There are 3 Python Notebooks required.

 1. Data Collection -->